 1962: “Let’s Go (Pony),” the biggest hit by Los Angeles band The Routers, peaked at #19 on Billboard Hot 100.

-1964: The edited single version of Sam Cooke’s “A Change Is Gonna Come” was released as the B-side of his first posthumous single, “Shake.”
-The track had originally been released early that year as part of Cooke’s final studio album Ain’t That Good News.
+1964: “Shake” by Sam Cooke was released eleven days after his death.
+The single’s B-side was an edited version of “A Change Is Gonna Come,” which had been released earlier that year as part of Cooke’s final studio album, Ain’t That Good News.

 1967: The Jimi Hendrix Experience, Eric Burdon & the Animals, The Move, Pink Floyd, and the Graham Bond Organisation were among the bands that performed at Christmas on Earth Continued, a show held at the Olympia London in West Kensington, England and promoted as an “All Night Christmas Dream Party.”
 A lack of publicity and a bitter winter freeze hampered attendance, and the event is also considered Pink Floyd’s last major show with founder Syd Barrett.
 The Who had been scheduled to perform but didn’t show up, and the Grateful Dead, who had hoped to make their UK debt at the festival, were barred from performing due to permit problems.
 Other acts included 1984, which included future Queen guitarist Brian May.

-1973: On the day that Elton John’s Goodbye Yellow Brick Road LP reached the top of the UK chart, John’s show at London’s Hammersmith Odeon was broadcast live on BBC Radio One.
+1973: On the day that Elton John’s performance at at London’s Hammersmith Odeon was broadcast live on BBC Radio One, his seventh studio album, Goodbye Yellow Brick Road, reached the top of the UK chart.
 On the Billboard pop chart in the US, the album began its seventh week at #1.

 1978: Original Small Faces drummer Kenny Jones officially joined the Who, replacing the recently deceased Keith Moon, with whom Jones had been close friends.

-1980: Pat Benatar debuted on the Billboard Hot 100 chart with “Heartbreaker,” which later peaked at #23.
+1980: Pat Benatar debuted on the Billboard Hot 100 chart with “Heartbreaker,” the third single from her first album, In the Heat of the Night.
+The single later peaked at #23.

 James Gurley, guitarist for Big Brother and the Holding Company, was born in Detroit, MI in 1939.